Chapman James Clare: Early years

-Chapman James Clare was the son of James Coughron Clare, a merchant ship master.
+Chapman James Clare was the son of John Coughron Clare, a merchant ship master.

 He was born on his father's ship Matilda Wattenbach on 23 June 1853 in the Bay of Biscay.

 His father became a lieutenant in the Royal Naval Reserve.

 Clare was educated in private schools in England at Cheshunt and Edmonton.

 When Clare was fifteen he joined Smith, Fleming & Co. of London as a merchant marine apprentice, and worked on sailing ships for the next five years.

 In 1873 Clare became mate on a steamer of the Royal Mail Line of Belgium.

 From 1875 until 1880 he worked on steamers of Apcar & Company of Calcutta, engaged in the opium trade between Calcutta and Hong Kong.

 Clare resigned from Apcar & Company in 1880 and moved to South Australia.

 On 15 June 1880 he joined the Marine Board.

 In 1884 he was put in command of Governor Musgrave, a steamer engaged in maintenance of coastal lighthouses and navigation aids.

 On 5 April 1885 Clare married Ellen Minnie Cotgrave.
 They had three children, two boys and one girl.